Personal Improvement

 If you and your partner can’t talk openly about money and come to an agreement about your financial future, you’re heading for a split, and it can get ugly.
 Your partner must be your best financial friend.

-I marked this one as High Urgency because everyone reading this works hard and deserves to be made happy by the money they work hard for.
-So think of a few things you want to do that would make you happy.
-And then go do them, preferably with one of your financial friends.
-Making memories with someone close to you is part of the reason buying experiences makes us happier than buying things.
+This is marked as high urgency because everyone reading this works hard and deserves to enjoy the money they’ve earned.
+So, think about a few things that would make you happy, and go do them—preferably with a friend.
+Making memories with someone close is why spending on experiences brings more happiness than buying stuff.

-But for real, get on the High Urgency ones as soon as you’re done reading this.
+But seriously, tackle the high-urgency ones as soon as you finish reading this.

 Get our best strategies, tools, and support sent straight to your inbox.